Studio Art Program

 I am interested in working at the intersection of disciplines and opposing schools of thought.
 I believe my work tangos with the process of baroque painting techniques and the presentational strategies and formal undertones of minimalist art and some of the conceptual elements of Arte Povera, a fundamental contradiction but a world of possibilities for staging.

-Personally I enjoy spending time with my son Melchor and playing with Chewie our dog.
-I love to travel and I especially love going to the coast and swimming in the very cold waters of the Chilean ocean.
+Personally, I enjoy spending time with my son Melchor and my daughter Mila.
+I love to travel, and I especially love going to the coast and swimming in the very cold waters of the Chilean ocean.